helikopterspark/FlashMsg/README.md

 This is a module for the Anax-MVC web framework.
 The module has been developed as a part of a course on Blekinge Tekniska Högskola.

-Flash messages are used to inform the user about the state of the action he / she has made or simply displaying information to users.
-These types of messages can be generated using this component.
+Flash messages are used to display status messages, results of actions or notices.
+Use this component to generate these types of messages.

 #Installation